Employment at Global Works

 Job Description:

 - The GWPL will be assigned no fewer than 20 working days per month, and no more than 24 working days per month.
 This does not include travel time between program locations.
-(The approximate breakdown is 16-20 days trip leading/scouting and 2-4 administration days/meetings, with 2-4 days off between trips whenever possible.)
+(The approximate breakdown is 16-20 days trip leading/scouting and 2-4 administration days, remote meetings, and travel with 2-4 days off between trips whenever possible.)

 - The GWPL will be assigned to Global Works programs, to be determined by their experience and language proficiencies, as well as Global Works’ overall staffing needs.
 The majority of the programs will be in: Puerto Rico, Costa Rica, France, and New Orleans/American South.

-- The most common daily duties will include trip leading, scouting, and onsite vendor vetting for Global Works CGT or SSA trips.
-In addition, the GWPL will also be involved in meetings with the home office, program directors, and CGT chaperones.
+- The most common daily duties will include trip leading, scouting, and onsite vendor vetting for Global Works SGT or TST trips.
+In addition, the GWPL will also be involved in meetings with the home office, program directors, and SGT chaperones.

 - GWPLs will be given priority in their choice of assignment for at least one Global Works Program during their contract.
 Subject to Global Works’ overall staffing needs.